matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ⚠️ Avoid saying "master key" - this is an implementation detail.

-⚠️ Avoid saying "reset their encryption" - the reason that Alice's identity changes could be due to attack rather than because they reset their encryption (plus "encryption" is jargony).
+⚠️ Avoid saying "reset their encryption" - the reason that Alice's identity changed could be due to attack rather than because they reset their encryption (plus "encryption" is jargony).

 ### Message key